isomerpages/moe-damaisec/pages/E Open House.md

 Our Applied Learning Programme (ALP), <i>Environmental Sciences and Sustainability</i>, inspires students to go on a journey of self-exploration and self-discovery, and hone their 21st century competencies, innovative spirit and awareness of major environmental issues.
 Check out our ALP <a href="https://www.damaisec.moe.edu.sg/our-curriculum/applied-learning-programme-environmental-sciences-and-sustainability" target="_blank" rel="noopener">here</a>.

+**National Digital Literacy Programme**

+Damai Secondary embraces the use of technology as a key enabler to spark the joy of learning in all our students and empower them to be confident, self-directed and future-ready citizens.
+All students at Damai Secondary acquire an iPad as a Personal Learning Device (PLD), enabling them to tap on digital resources to learn according to their needs and interests, and collaborate with one another, anytime and anywhere.
+Click <a href="https://www.damaisec.moe.edu.sg/our-curriculum/national-digital-literacy-programme/" target="_blank" rel="noopener">here</a> for more information.

+**Full Subject-Based Banding**

+Damai Secondary offers Full Subject-Based Banding in 2024 for all lower secondary students to better meet their learning needs.
+Read <a href="https://www.damaisec.moe.edu.sg/information/full-subject-based-banding" target="_blank" rel="noopener">here</a> for more information.

+**Go on a Virtual Tour**

+Located by the edge of picturesque Bedok Reservoir, Damai Secondary has a vibrant campus.
+Join us for a virtual tour of our s

 **Go on a Virtual Tour**